xiconaldo/pattern_recognizer/README.md

-# PPM Compressor
+# Pattern Recognizer

-An arithmetic compressor that uses a Pediction by Partial Matching (PPM) method to get symbol probabilities.
+An Pattern Recognizer that uses a Pediction by Partial Matching (PPM) method to get symbol probabilities.

 ## Using the project